typescript-cheatsheets/react/README.md

 ## React + TypeScript Starter Kits

-1. [Create React App v2.1+ with Typescript](https://facebook.github.io/create-react-app/docs/adding-typescript) - see accompanying blogpost for migrating from [`create-react-app-typescript`](https://vincenttunru.com/migrate-create-react-app-typescript-to-create-react-app/)
+1. [Create React App v2.1+ with Typescript](https://facebook.github.io/create-react-app/docs/adding-typescript) - see accompanying blogpost for migrating from [`create-react-app-typescript`](https://vincenttunru.com/migrate-create-react-app-typescript-to-create-react-app/): `npm create react-app woot --typescript`
-2. Custom scripts that work with `create-react-app` and support Typescript:

-- [jpavon](https://github.com/jpavon/react-scripts-ts) offers an alternative react-scripts-ts with Webpack 4 and better linting.

-   > In your command line: `create-react-app my-app --scripts-version=@jpavon/react-scripts-ts`

-3. <https://github.com/sw-yx/create-react-app-parcel-typescript> sets up a React + TypeScript app with Parcel :)
-4. <https://github.com/basarat/typescript-react/tree/master/01%20bootstrap> for **manual setup** of React + TypeScript + Webpack + Babel
+2. <https://github.com/basarat/typescript-react/tree/master/01%20bootstrap> for **manual setup** of React + TypeScript + Webpack + Babel
-5. [webpack config tool](https://webpack.jakoblind.no/) is a visual tool for creating webpack projects with React and TypeScript

 In particular, make sure that you have `@types/react` and `@types/react-dom` installed.
 [Read more about the DefinitelyTyped project if you are unfamiliar](https://definitelytyped.org/).
 There are also many React + TypeScript boilerplates, please see [our Resources list below](https://github.com/sw-yx/react-typescript-cheatsheet#recommended-react--typescript-codebases-to-learn-from).